 Dr. Christine Trost is Program Director of the Berkeley Center for Right-Wing Studies.
 She also serves as Associate Director of the Institute for the Study of Societal Issues (ISSI).
 In her role as Program Director of the Center, Trost develops new research initiatives related to the study of right-wing movements, organizes conferences and events, coordinates the mini-grants program, and directs the second-year of the Graduate Fellows Training Program.
-Currently, she is co-editing with Larry Rosenthal a book on the Tea Party movement.
+She is co-editor (with Lawrence Rosenthal) of Steep: The Precipitous Rise of the Tea Party (University of California Press, 2012).
 Trost earned her Ph.D. in Political Science from UC Berkeley and her M.A. in Political Science from the University of Wisconsin-Madison.
 She has taught courses on American politics in the Political Science Department at Berkeley and at Mills College.
 In 2008 she received the Chancellor's Outstanding Staff Award for her work as a member of the Berkeley Initiative for Leadership and Diversity Steering Committee.
 She also serves on the Academic Advisory Board of the Southern Poverty Law Center's Intelligence Project.

 Michael Omi, Chair, Associate Professor of Ethnic Studies, UC Berkeley